Accessibility Tool Limitations

 • Join DAPEN to ensure you have legal and technical support in place before a demand letter arrives.

-• Join DAPEN to run a quick audit and fix high-impact barriers this week.
+• Run a quick audit and fix high-impact barriers this week.

-• Join DAPEN to remove any overlay that interferes with assistive technology and replace it with real code-level fixes.
+• Remove any overlay that interferes with assistive technology and replace it with real code-level fixes.

 Get Protected with the DAPEN® Defense Fund